- Introduction

 Secure Email Threat Defense setup includes the following:

-2. Indicate if You Have a Secure Email Gateway (SEG)
+2. Define your Secure Email Gateway (SEG)

-6. Import Your Microsoft Email Domains
+6. Import Your Microsoft Email Domains and Review your Policy Configuration

 These steps assume you meet the Requirements.